-Individual membership allows faculty from non-member schools, retired faculty and students to participate in the full-range of ACSP’s planning education and research activities.
+Individual membership is open to anyone who wishes to participate in the full-range of ACSP’s planning education and research activities.
 Individual members may attend meetings of the Association, participate in discussions and deliberations, serve on or chair committees, but may not vote or hold office (ACSP Bylaws, revised 2014).

 - Retired Faculty Membership - Emeritus faculty from any school with a planning program or program affiliated with planning are eligible.
 ACSP understands the rewards to everyone of keeping you involved and participating with your planning colleagues.

 - Student Membership - Students currently enrolled in a school with a planning program or a program affiliated with planning should consider membership!
 Post-Docs can consider themselves in this category of membership.

 All individual members shall receive services and publications as described below.

 - Eligible for Awards - Faculty, Retired Faculty and Students as Individual Members are eligible for most ACSP awards, travel scholarships and prizes.

 - Planning News - Relevant news added almost daily.

 - Member News - A quick scroll down the Planning News page is where you can view what is happening at ACSP's Member Schools.